linuxserver-archive/docker-plexrequests/README.md

 * `-e PUID` for UserID - see below for explanation
 * `-e URL_BASE` - used for reverse proxy, see below for explanation

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it plexrequests /bin/bash`.
+It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it plexrequests /bin/bash`.

 ### User / Group Identifiers